 ARPU & ARPPU

 We should start then with the ARPPU (Average Revenue per Paying User).
-This one only considers those users who have actively spent money from their virtual wallets with your mobile app or game.
+This one only considers those users who have actively spent money from their virtual wallets with your mobile game.

 They may spend money through IAPs (In-App Purchases), subscriptions, pay-walls, or others alike.
-Notice that, in ARPPU, In-App Ads are not contemplated, either of those monetization models where users don’t spend their money, even if you get revenue from them.
+Notice that, in ARPPU, In-App Ads are not contemplated.
+This is because through ads, users don’t spend their money, even if you get revenue from them.

 ARPU & ARPDAU